Info

 Now displaying: Page 6

-[For show notes, go here: Christinehassler.com/episode381]
+[For show notes, go here: Christinehassler.com/episode427].

 Consider/Ask Yourself:

-Lisa’s Question:
+Maria’s Question:

-Lisa’s Key Insights and Ahas:
+Maria’s Key Insights and Ahas:

-• She has a sensitivity to rejection.
+• She is a doula who has a deep connection to motherhood.

 How to Get Over It and On With It: